paranim/pararules/README.md

 Notice that we *don't* need `then = false` this time, because the condition is preventing the rule from re-firing (unless the `windowWidth` is 0, that is!).

-While the above code works, it is not ideal.
-If you have a condition like the one above, it is better to place it in a special `cond` block:
+While the above code works, you can also put your condition in a special `cond` block:

 ```nim
 rule stopPlayer(Fact):